insure logo

 • NAIC: 20%

-Alfa Corporation is the most expensive insurer with an average premium of $3,225.
+Meanwhile, Alfa Insurance ranks as the most expensive insurer in the state, with average premiums of $4,008 a year.

 CompanyAverage annual premiumAverage monthly premium